 Dr. Bondar spent more than 10 years with NASA as head of an international medical research team and flew on the shuttle Discovery, conducting experiments in the International Microgravity Laboratory.
 She chaired the Science Advisory Board for Health Canada, working to understand shifting ecosystems and vectors of disease as the climate warms.
 She is a member of the Canadian Medical Hall of Fame.

 As a member of NASA’s Earth Observation Team, Dr. Bondar developed her own training program in space photography.
 She created four best-selling photo essay books on North American national parks and on the deserts of the world.
 In Touching The Earth, she juxtaposes images taken from orbit with ground-level photographs.
 Canada: Landscape of Dreams and Passionate Vision: Discovering Canada's National Parks capture northern grandeur.
 When she crossed the Libyan Sahara to photograph Roman ruins and sand seas for her book The Arid Edge Of Earth, Time magazine named her one of North America's top explorers.

 A 4300 square foot exhibition of her large photographs was displayed in the Canadian Museum of Nature and in The Royal Ontario Museum.
 Her work is represented by galleries in London, Vancouver, Toronto and Calgary and hangs in corporate, institutional, and private collections around the world.

-Bondar founded the Roberta Bondar Foundation to educate children and adults about environmental degradation through a fusion of photography and scientific study.
-She served six years as Chancellor of Trent University, where she is now a professor, and holds the Loyola Medal from Concordia University for leadership in environmental education.
+Dr. Bondar founded The Roberta Bondar Foundation to educate children and adults about environmental degradation through a fusion of photography and scientific study.
+She served six years as Chancellor of Trent University and holds the Loyola Medal from Concordia University for leadership in environmental education.

 A Division Of